hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/read/shortest_edge_paths.rst

    (as defined by the cost input).

 Total Cost
-   The remaining cost before an end vertex is reached by following the next vertex indices
+   The remaining cost before an end vertex is reached.